-All classroom computers are filtered by 8e6 (X-Stop) Content Filtering.
+All computers on the network are filtered by LightSpeed Content Filtering.
 This is a service of the Erie I BOCES Regional Information Center.
+Student devices that leave school grounds only have access to the internet through the LightSpeed browser.

-Internet Content Filtering/Safety Policy included at the end of this section.
+\Internet Content Filtering/Safety Policy included at the end of this section.